Dubuque County officials to review previous strategic plan as board considers priorities

 “I see this as a blueprint,” he said.
 “Having the blueprint there is good, but we can’t always predict what we’re going to be dealing with in six months.”

-Baker said an example of unforeseen issues include the county’s efforts to keep Flexsteel Industries in Dubuque.
+Baker said examples of unforeseen issues include the county’s efforts to keep Flexsteel Industries in Dubuque.

 McDonough said some priority setting could be accomplished with increased collaboration and communication among the supervisors when creating the board’s meeting agendas.